Commencement

 Alpha Chi Inductions

-Membership invitations will be extended to students who are in the top 10 percent of the junior and senior class.
+Membership invitations are extended to students who are in the top 10 percent of the junior and senior classes.

 Reception for Online and Distance Learning Graduates